 People worry about how to wash a sheepskin because they think it will take ages to dry.
 Take heart, it doesn’t (although the job is made easy with a tumble dryer).

 If you don’t have a tumble dryer turn you might use a spin cycle to drain as much water as possible from the fleece.
 On a hot day turn your sheepskin frequently.
 Shake it out every time you walk past it.
 Blow a fan on it and expose it to gentle heat.
-Above 30 degrees C and you risk distorting the wool fibres).
+(Above 30 degrees C and you risk distorting the wool fibres).
 More information (of the same sort of information) on our blog post How To Wash A Sheepskin.
 Folks are sometimes surprised by the huge range of uses sheepskin, obviously including camping, but taking one to a pebble beach is a luxury upgrade.
 We do note, however, that yoghurt pushes boundaries.